wp-plugins/related-posts/readme.txt

 Tags: link, links, navigation, plugin, related, Post, posts, widget, widgets
 License: GPLv2
 Requires at least: 3.3
-Tested up to: 3.6
+Tested up to: 3.7
-Stable tag: 3.0
+Stable tag: 3.1

 Link to related content to help your readers.
 Get attention from other authors.
 Make great outbound links for SEO.
 With just a few clicks.

 == Description ==

+**Related posts, related articles and in-text links** are an easy way to make your creations feel more authoritative and credible.

+* Related posts help your readers discover your own related content by automatically linking to it at the bottom of each post.
-Adding related posts to the bottom of your posts makes your creations feel more authoritative and credible.
-Related posts help your readers find other interesting content and it gets you the attention from the authors you’ve linked to.
-Give exposure, get exposure.
-A line of related posts goes a long way.
+* Related articles help your readers find other related content from bloggers just like you.
+You can get the attention from the authors you’ve linked to.
+* In-text links are similar to related articles, but they also include links to Wikipedia, Google Maps, IMDb and others.

 == Frequently Asked Questions ==